MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/using-whea-on-windows-10.md

 2. To add data to the error, call [**WheaAddHwErrorReportSectionDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheaaddhwerrorreportsectiondevicedriver), providing the error handle.
 This function adds a single section to the error report and configures a driver-supplied data buffer.
 The driver can call this routine up to **MaxSectionsPerReport** times as specified in [**WHEA_ERROR_SOURCE_CONFIGURATION_DEVICE_DRIVER**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-whea_error_source_configuration_device_driver).

     Optionally, the driver can call [**WheaHwErrorReportSetSeverityDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetseveritydevicedriver) to set the error severity of the packet and sections.
-Also see [**WheaHwErrorReportSetSectionNameDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetsectionnamedevicedriver), which is a helper function for updating the FRUText.
+Also see [**WheaHwErrorReportSetSectionNameDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetsectionnamedevicedriver), which is a helper function for updating the FRUText field of the [**WHEA_ERROR_RECORD_SECTION_DESCRIPTOR**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_error_record_section_descriptor) structure.

 3. Copy error data into the buffer set.